devsecops-workshop/workshop-guide/content/4-outer-loop/_index.md

 ## Integrate Quay as Registry into OpenShift

-To replace the internal default OpenShift Registry with the Quay Registry, **Quay Bridge** is used.
+To synchronize the internal default OpenShift Registry with the Quay Registry, **Quay Bridge** is used.

 - In the OperatorHub of your cluster, search for the **Quay Bridge** Operator
 - Install it with default settings